jarobin/islandfox2018/README.md

+# Island Fox Simulations

-###### Scripts for simulations in "Purging of strongly deleterious mutations explains long-term persistence and absence of inbreeding depression in island foxes" by Robinson et al. (2018).
+Scripts for simulations in "Purging of strongly deleterious mutations explains long-term persistence and absence of inbreeding depression in island foxes" by Robinson et al. (2018).